Debugging and testing

 - Then, a specific method is called to check a certain property of that variable.

-Here’s a more involved example, which uses expect()
+Here’s a more involved example, which uses the expect()

-function to check that counter contract actually properly increases the counter:
+function to check that a counter contract properly increases the counter:

 Utility methods